thanasisn/SDR_enhancement_LAP/article/article_doc.md

 CE events by analyzing the GHI measurements at Thessaloniki.
-Cloud enhancements can be influenced by different factors, such as the geometry, size and optical thickness of clouds, their height in the atmosphere and on local weather regimes **!!!(ref)!!!**.
+Cloud enhancements can be influenced by different factors, such as the geometry, size and optical thickness of clouds, their height in the atmosphere and on local weather regimes (Mol, Knap, and Van Heerwaarden 2023; Veerman, Van Stratum, and Van Heerwaarden 2022; Gristey et al.
+2022; Tzoumanikas et al. 2016).
 Some of these factors are related to changes in climate; hence it would be reasonable to expect capturing their contributions to the frequency of occurrence of CE events over Thessaloniki, as well as to the average OIR and excess irradiation.
 The long-term trends were calculated using a first-order autoregressive model with the 'maximum likelihood' fitting method (Gardner, Harvey, and Phillips 1980; Jones 1980), by implementing the function 'arima' from the library 'stats' of the R programming language (R Core Team 2023).
-All trends are reported together with their
+All trends are reported together with their $2\sigma$ error.
-$2\sigma$ error.

 Figure shows the time series of the yearly number of CE cases (each with duration of one minute), the yearly mean OIR and the yearly excess